The following chapters are thought of as free education for those of you out there, who have to deal with EMC and electronics design.

 We wrote down some of the most essential theoretical knowledge, which you need for mastering EMC.
-We are aware that the list is not complete.
 If you wish that we add a specific topic or if you have any questions: Please write us email@example.com.

 1 The Decibel

-The decibel is defined as a ratio of two quantities, typically power, voltage or current.
+The decibel is defined as a ratio of two quantities, typically power, voltage, or current.
 In the field of EMC, the decibel must be understood.
-Here the most important points:
+Here are the most important points:

 Gain [dB] and Loss [dB].

 Let's have a look at the amplifier or damping network below.

 The power, voltage, and current gain of this network can be expressed in [dB] as [1.1]:

 If R1 and R2 are equal (typically 50Ω), then the following term is 0:

 And we can write the following for power/voltage/current gain: